Eleven solutions to deter cheating in a quiz, test or exam

 Learn more about randomizing questions.

-Pick a random set of questions from your question bank.
+Select random questions from your question bank

 Learn more about the question bank.